HelpViewer/HelpViewer/FuturePlans.md

 - Event bus instead of interconnections
 - RSS generator
 - sitemap.xml
-- User help
 - Author help
-- Editor for creating files
+- Editor for creating help files (possibly also sh scripts for build full text search)
+- Improve reading of markdowns - filter out YAML, TOML, JSON headings (currently not touching them) - getting information partially from them
+- Allow synonyms in keywords: chair -> chair;armchair;throne -> one row will be divided into 3 words with the same mapping